-- 9.7 All students and practice learning partners may request access to an External Examiner's report, and the actions resulting from the School's response.
-Schools should ensure they have a mechanism in place to respond to these requests. - 9.8 Students and practice learning partners may also request access to an External Examiner's report, and the actions resulting from the School's response, directly from Curriculum & Quality Department. - 9.9 Officers of the Guild of Students will be present at University Quality Committees where summaries of issues raised by External Examiners and responses at School and University level will be discussed.
+- 9.7 All students may request access to an External Examiner's report, and the actions resulting from the School's response.
+Schools should ensure they have a mechanism in place to respond to these requests. - 9.8 Students may also request access to an External Examiner's report, and the actions resulting from the School's response, directly from Curriculum & Quality Department. - 9.9 Officers of the Guild of Students will be present at University Quality Committees where summaries of issues raised by External Examiners and responses at School and University level will be discussed.